pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 ## Me Vs. You

 This level usually depicts novice leaders.
 Their mindset focuses on how they can improve themselves and their own position, and how they can harness the environment to increase their influence.
-In fact this leader's main leverage is taking.
-At this level the leader aims to performs and impress.
-The performance is usually not to the gain of the company, that's a side effect, as it is usually aimed to impress his superiors, or sometimes even intimidate his peers.
+In fact this leader's main leverage is taking, not giving.
+At this level the leader aims to perform and impress.
+The performance part is usually not to the gain of the company, that's a side effect, as it's usually aimed to impress his superiors, or sometimes even intimidate his peers.

 The signs of this leader are: